Justine Mettraux finishes eighth at the Vendée Globe - and breaks a record

 Justine Mettraux crosses the finish line of the Vendée Globe in 8th place at 14:38 on Saturday after a difficult last few hours at sea, breaking a four-year-old record with her time.

-The 38-year-old from Geneva needed 76 days, 1 hour, 36 minutes and 52 seconds for her circumnavigation.
-She beat the previous women's record by more than ten days.
+The 38-year-old from Geneva took 76 days, 1 hour, 36 minutes and 52 seconds to sail around the world.
+In doing so, she beat the previous women's record by more than ten days.
 Clarisse Crémer was the fastest woman to circumnavigate the globe four years ago, taking 87 days and 2 hours.

 Mettraux achieved the first Swiss top 10 finish in the Vendée Globe since Dominique Wavre's 7th place in 2012/2013, when she lost a headsail at the end of November, which put her at a disadvantage in light winds.